FEATURED POEM 1

 too late to be fed on the spot,

-but bought and taken home
+but bought and taken home to be gazed upon;

-like that could sing and if famine
+if only a wayward thought like that could sing

-everywhere had such wings.
+and famine everywhere had such wings.

 — <>—